FailAcademy/learning/adp-vancouver/_slides/week-03/02-async-javascript.md

   .catch(console.log);
 ```

-GOTCHA: Any `then` _after_ a `catch` will be called!

 ???

-This can make muliple failure flows difficult to code.
+This can make multiple failure flows difficult to code.

 - You can return a failed promise with a message `Promise.reject('FLAG')`
 - But there's no good control flow options

 ---
-class: middle

-## Exercise: Callback to Promise
+# Exercise 3

+Look up the docs on the **[Promise API](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)** on MDN.
+How can we wrap the above in a function that returns a promise?

 ```js
 get(url, (error, response) => {
   console.log('response');
 });
 ```

-Look up the Promise API on MDN.
-How can we wrap the above in a function that returns a promise?

 ???